Price: 3.49% plus $0.49 per transaction (as of August, 2021).

 7. Accept electronic checks (eChecks).

-The third most popular method of paying for things online is using eChecks.
-To accept this payment, you'll need a form where the user can input their information, which you can see using payment processing software.
+To accept eChecks for payment, you need a form where the user can input their information, which you can see using payment processing software.

 It's basically a way to pay by check online.
 It's a quicker and more reliable way than sending a paper check through the post, so offering this to your customers will make the process run smoother.